-Condition: In 2012, the City invested \$1.5 Million in the form of a 20 year recoverable grant in payments of \$14,000 to the City annually.
+Condition: In 2012, the City invested \$1.5 Million in the form of a 20 year recoverable grant in RRHA to support the redevelopment of the Dove Street area.
+Pursuant to a Cooperative Agreement between RRHA and the City of Richmond, RRHA is required to submit interest payments of \$14,000 to the City annually.